This page is intended to give you some of the basic information you will need to know if you are interested in becoming a beekeeper.

 Readily builds comb

-Light color worker, with dark queen makes queen locating easier
+Light color worker, with the dark queen, makes queen locating easier

 Relatively easy and calm to work with